Priapus: Patron of merchant sailing

 Priapus's role as a patron god for merchant sailors in ancient Greece and Rome is that of a protector and navigational aide.
 Recent shipwreck evidence contains apotropaic items carried on board by mariners in the forms of a terracotta phallus, wooden Priapus figure, and bronze sheath from a military ram.
 Coinciding with the use of wooden Priapic markers erected in areas of dangerous passage or particular landing areas for sailors, the function of Priapus is much more extensive than previously thought.

 Although Priapus is commonly associated with the failed attempts of rape against the nymphs Lotis and Vesta in Ovid's Fasti and the rather flippant treatment of the deity in urban settings, Priapus's protection traits can be traced back to the importance placed on the phallus in ancient times (particularly his association with fertility and garden protection).
-In Greece, the phallus was thought of to have a mind of its own, animal-like, separate from the mind and control of the man.
+In Greece, the phallus was thought to have a mind of its own, animal-like, separate from the mind and control of the man.
 The phallus is also associated with "possession and territorial demarcation" in many cultures, attributing to Priapus's other role as a navigational deity.